bigscience-workshop/data_tooling/pii-manager/README.md

 The PII Tasks in the package are structured by language & country, since many of the PII elements are language- and/or -country dependent.

+## Requirements

+The package needs at least Python 3.8, and uses the [python-stdnum] package to validate identifiers.

 ## Usage